-Based on our procedures, we have identified areas where the operation of internal financial controls could be improved.
-These areas are highlighted within subsequent sections of this report.
+Based on our procedures, we have not identified any areas where the operation of internal financial controls could be improved.

 It should be noted that the primary objective of our audit is to express an opinion on the truth and fairness of the College's accounts as a whole.
 An audit does not examine every operating activity and accounting procedure in the College, nor does it provide a substitute for management's responsibility to maintain adequate controls over the College's activities.
 Our work is not designed therefore to provide a comprehensive statement of all weaknesses or inefficiencies that may exist in the Colleges systems and working practices, or of all improvements that could be made.